release notes

 5.2.1.
 DOE and AI Training with Interchangeable Materials

 When an interchangeable material group is added, DESIGN EXPERIMENTS and ALCHEMY AI are adjusted to incorporate the formulating strategy.
+The formulating strategy determines how the interchangeable materials are varied and combined during experiment design and AI training, ensuring that the generated trials and model outputs respect the defined group relationships.

 5.2.2.
 Scan & Score with Interchangeable Materials